 Phablets have always been a divisive form factor.
 Phones that have aspirations to be tablets or shrunken tablets they push the limit of on the go use and are often to big for your pocket.
 That’s all a given.
 Anyone who isn’t interested in phablets stop reading now.

-For the rest of us who are willing to bear the extra weight and size for the extra viewing size and productivity the options on the market have become surprisingly thin.
-The Mi Max enters at a relatively low price point and hit’s most of the things that a phablet needs.
+For the rest of us who are willing to bear the extra weight and size for the extra viewing size and productivity, the options on the market have become surprisingly thin.
+The Mi Max enters at a relatively low price point and it’s most of the things that a phablet needs.
 It stumbles a bit with the camera and of you’re an O2 customer you shouldn’t consider it but for the right user it’s a decent blend of screen, spec and cost.

 For me I’m a fan of the Mi Max.
-It’s a decent device that for it’s price is a standout.
-It’s not winning me away from my S7 solely because of the camera but treating it like a min-tablet with a data sim seems to work well for me and it’s earned a place in my bag, if not my pocket.
+It’s a decent device that for its price is a standout.
+It’s not winning me away from my S7 solely because of the camera but treating it like a mini-tablet with a data sim seems to work well for me and it’s earned a place in my bag, if not my pocket.
 Recommended for EE customers who want a decent phablet at a reasonable price.

 The review is based on the Xiaomi Mi Max kindly provided by GearBest.
 This article was first published on 29th November 2016.